 By Consultant Plastic, Reconstructive & Cosmetic Surgeon Charles Nduka

-Last year 30,750 people underwent cosmetic procedures by members of the British Association of Aesthetic Plastic Surgeons (BAAPS).
-The top five most popular procedures were breast augmentation, eyelid surgery, breast reduction, face and necklift and liposuction.
+Last year 28,000 cosmetic procedures were performed by members of the British Association of Aesthetic Plastic Surgeons (BAAPS).
+The top three most popular procedures were breast augmentation, breast reduction, and eyelid surgery.
+Despite not being in the top three, the number of face/neck lift procedures went up by 7%.
 Mr Charles Nduka FRCS(Plast) discusses facelifts, one of the most popular procedures in the UK.

 When a lift is done well, the changes are naturally pleasing and the owners simply look much younger than their chronological age.
 Shaping the face by removing, repositioning or adding soft tissue, rather than by just tightening the skin and muscles, is the key to achieving the most harmonious results in facial rejuvenation.

 What is the best age for a facelift?

 Many consider that the best time for a facelift is in the late fifties and sixties, but in general, you will have a better and more natural result at a younger age when the signs of ageing are just beginning to appear but are not full blown.
 Most people will only have one facelift in their lifetime, but others may have a second surgery 7-12 years later, when the tissues will probably have relaxed again.

 Maintaining the result of your surgery by keeping your weight stable, using a moisturizer with sun protection and perhaps the occasional light chemical peel will optimize your investment and keep you looking fresh.